ABC-iRobotics/irob-saf/README.md

 # irob-saf

 ## About

 The *iRob Surgical Automation Framework*---`irob-saf`--- is an open-source ROS-based metapackage, built by the Antal Bejczy Center for Intelligent Robotics (iRob), for the aim to support the research of partial automation in robot-assisted surgery.
 The packages of the framework implements basic functionalities, usable as universal building blocks in surgical automation, such as infrastructure to implement subtask-level logic, interfacing of stereo cameras, a hierarchic motion library with parameterizable surgemes, and high-level robot control.
 The framework were built and tested alongside the da Vinci Resarch Kit (dVRK), however it is easily portable to other platforms as well.

+## Citation

+If you use this framework in your reserach, please cite the following article:

+Nagy, Tamás D., and Tamás Haidegger.
+“An Open-Source Framework for Surgical Subtask Automation.”
+In Proc. of the 2018 IEEE Intl.
+Conf. on Robotics and Automation (ICRA), Workshop on Supervised Autonomy in Surgical Robotics.
+Brisbane, Australia, 2018.

 ## List of Packages
 * [irob_msgs](https://github.com/ABC-iRobotics/irob-saf/tree/master/irob_msgs)